ThomasMiller01/Internship/README.md

 # Intership
-Here you can find all files about my interships.
+Here you can find all files about my internships.